Updated: Jun 18

 You get a brilliant view of the city from the vantage point, but the prize of this hike is the opportunity to walk along with the wild boars which roam freely around the hills.

 To get here, get a GRAB CAR or if you are driving, park along the road towards Ketumbar Condo (linked to google map).
-The parking may be full depending on which days to attempt the hike!
+The parking may be full depending on which day you attempt to the hike!
 There is a temple on the left, and walk straight in to the trail head of the hike.
+You could turn right and attempt the more challenging trek uphill!
+The elevation is steep but it's short and sweet!

 If you take the right path, at the fork, take the right you can view the sweeping scenery of Cheras, Kuala Lumpur.